fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

     | None -> null
 ```

-> NOTE: One problem with the above syntax is that it makes nullable types a litle too easy to use, and there is concern that they may thus become mainstream in F# usage.
+> NOTE: One problem with the above syntax is that it makes nullable types a little too easy to use, and there is concern that they may thus become mainstream in F# usage.
 However alternative syntaxes are either unimplementable or heavyweight, e.g. `string | null` is not backwards compatible.
 However it is a design goal to support the use of non-null reference types by default, we want to encourage the programmer to **avoid** using nullable reference types unless absolutely necessary, so this issue may be reconsidered.

 #### `null` literal in expressions